spmallick/learnopencv/VideoStabilization/README.md

   --no-display --validate
 ```

-Or run the registered CTest:
+Or run the registered CTests:

 ```shell
 ctest --test-dir build --output-on-failure
 ```

+CTest covers the complete bundled-video regression and a safe input/output
+collision check that operates on a build-directory copy.
+The build requests
-The build requests only the OpenCV modules used by the example, rejects
+only the OpenCV modules used by the example, rejects
 unsupported major versions, and compiles with warnings treated as errors.
+OpenCV 5 moved `estimateAffinePartial2D` from `calib3d` to the new `geometry`
+module and `goodFeaturesToTrack` from `imgproc` to the new `features` module.
+The CMake configuration and version-gated includes select the correct modules
+while the source keeps the same algorithm and public API calls in both releases.

 ## Project files